wavefnx0/LitEv/README.md

 - **Paper findings summaries** — concise summaries based on retrieved abstracts.
 - **Future directions + open questions** — structured future-oriented analysis using upstream literature context.
 This option is available only when upstream hops are greater than zero.

-AI output should be treated as model-assisted interpretation, not as primary evidence.
+AI output should be treated as model-assisted interpretation, be aware that an AI can always be wrong about everything.
 The underlying papers and metadata remain the evidential basis of the report.

 ## Dashboard and outputs